MaartenGr/PolyFuzz/README.md

 ```

 ## References
-Below, you can find several resources that were used for the creation of PolyFuzz:
+Below, you can find several resources that were used for or inspired by when developing PolyFuzz:

 **Edit distance algorithms**:
 These algorithms focus primarily on edit distance measures and can be used in `polyfuzz.models.EditDistance`:

 * https://github.com/jamesturk/jellyfish